Social class in Sri Lanka: Caste system

-Buddhism rejects casteism as a fundamental principle of its worldview, and this had an effect on reducing the severity of the caste system on the island.
+Buddhism rejects casteism as a fundamental principle of its worldview, and this has an effect on reducing the severity of the caste system on the island.
 Notably, the highest caste group in both communities of the island also formed the popular majority for both communities.

 The caste systems in Sri Lanka were organized in a similar manner to the Jāti systems found in South India.
-The history of the caste system in Sri Lanka is unclear since there is very little historical evidence and many research carried out into the subject have been criticized as being biased.
+The history of the caste system in Sri Lanka is unclear since there is very little historical evidence and much research carried out into the subject has been criticized as being biased.
 Caste positions did not correlate with wealth.

-Goyigama was the most common caste in the Sinhlaese community numbering around 50%.
+Goyigama was the most common caste in the Sinhalese community numbering around 50%.
 These people were basically landowning farmers but had monopolized the high positions in politics and royal courts.
 Vellala is the term used for the similar community among Tamils.
 Brahmins did not have as much influence on the island as on the mainland, and the most politically influential caste belongs to the farmers.

 The documented history of the island begins with the arrival of Prince Vijaya from India.
 The island was reportedly inhabited by four tribes at that time: the Dewa, Nagas, Yakkas and Raksha.
 Although the origin of Sri Lankan communities is unclear, genetic studies on Sinhalese have shown that most of the Sinhala community is genetically related to the South Indians and Bengalis.
 About half of the Sinhalese population are Govigama.
 Of the three native tribes, it is believed that the Dewa are part of the Sinhalese castes.

 Ancient Sri Lankan texts, such as the Pujavaliya, Sadharmaratnavaliya, Yogaratnakaraya and inscriptions, show that a fourfold caste category namely Raja, Bamunu, Velanda and Govi existed among the Sinhalese.
 Evidence of this hierarchy can be seen during the 18th century British-Kandyan period, indicating its continuation even after the Sri Lankan monarchy.
 Colonialism and foreign intervention in the dynastic conflicts of the island throughout history has also influenced the caste system, some suggesting even a re-arrangement of the occupational castes.
 At present 13 castes are commonly found among the Sinhala viz.
 Radala, Govigama, Bathgama, Deva, Nekathi, Bodhivansha, Rajaka, kumbal, Hunu, Durava, Karava, Salagama and Navandanna, with smaller castes being absorbed to the larger castes.